lmammino/oidc-authorizer/README.md

 - `principalId`: the principal ID extracted from the token.
 - `jwtClaims`: a JSON string containing the entire token payload (claims).

 These values are injected into the context of the request and can be used to enrich your logging, tracing or to implement app-level authentication.

 When you use the [Lambda-proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-create-api-as-simple-proxy) these values are made available under `event.requestContext.authorizer`.

-For example this is how you can access the `principalId` and `jwtClaims` values in a Lambda function written in Python:
+For example, this is how you can access the `principalId` and `jwtClaims` values in a Lambda function written in Python:

 ```python
 import json